NethServer/ns8-core/core/api-server/README.md

       -n, --name string     get logs for a specific entity name. used in node or module -s, --search string   get logs for a specific search string -t, --to string       get logs to a specific date.
-ISO8601 format
+ISO8601 format -z, --timezone string get logs in a specific timezone
     ```

 -   `version`: prints the command version